 Looking at numbers is a boring task.
 Its not supposed to be pretty or entertaining as such, its supposed to be informative and has been since 1644 when Michael Florent van Langren created the first graph.

-As every home and business got a PC, copy of windows and office, these chart creation tools were available to everyone and in essence it became an oversaturated tool for a good ten years.
+As every home and business got a PC, copy of windows and office, these chart creation tools were available to everyone and became an oversaturated tool for a good ten years.

 We got use to looking at nice charts to retrieve quick data such as Google analytics which utilises great design both visually and functionally.

-As time progresses we’ve also got use to seeing much more digitally graphically designed objects with the use of laptops, tablets and now phones to interfaces with the information we want.
+As time progresses we’ve also got use to seeing much more digitally graphically designed objects with the use of laptops, tablets and phones with interfaces directing us to information that we want.

 As a culture we’ve developed a lifestyle based around speed and good presentation due to time restraints and the mass of info available.